ddev/ddev/docs/users/extend/customization-extendibility.md

 max_execution_time = 240;
 ```

-### Providing custom mysql/MariaDB configuration (my.cnf)
+### Providing custom mysql/MariaDB configuration (`my.cnf`)

-You can provide additional MySQL configuration for a project by creating a directory called `.ddev/mysql/` and adding any number of MySQL configuration files (these must have the suffix ".cnf").
+You can provide additional MySQL configuration for a project by creating a directory called `.ddev/mysql/` and adding any number of MySQL configuration files (these must have the suffix `.cnf`).
 These files will be automatically included when MySQL is started.
 Make sure that the section header is included in the file

-An example file in .ddev/mysql/no_utf8mb4.cnf might be:
+An example file in `.ddev/mysql/no_utf8mb4.cnf` might be:

 ```
 [mysqld]